Explore the Coast Grants

 - Programs that provide overnight coastal experience for participants.
 The Conservancy may have additional funds this year specifically for overnight programs.

 - Programs to support volunteer stewardship of Coastal Trail segments or other coastal access points and habitats.

 - Programs that promote the use of public transit to access the coast.

-- These grants will not fund construction of facilities.
+- The Explore the Coast grants will not fund construction of new facilities.

 Find more grants like this